 The display concluded with a simple call to action for her to turn around.
 And while Jane was absorbing the final message of devotion, Kevin quickly stepped back and dropped to his knee.

 When Jane turned around, he looked her straight in the eyes and asked her to become his wife.

 It was truly one of the most romantic Eiffel Tower proposals we've ever seen.

 But Kevin was not done, yet: he patiently waited on his right knee (for what must have felt like an eternity) for Jane to come to him, then handed her a small bouquet of red roses and a beautiful love note ... which they read together.
 Kevin softly embraced Jane as they turned towards the Eiffel Tower.

 And since they had a pair of fabulous classical musicians on hand, Kevin asked Jane for their first dance as fiancée and fiancé.

 When you travel thousands of miles to propose in Paris like Kevin, you've already demonstrated how madly in love you are and how important the surprise wedding proposal is to you.

 Then again, you only get one shot at making your Paris surprise proposal deeply romantic, unique, and unforgettable.
-And that's why we compiled a comprehensive list of Paris-specific proposal dos & don'ts (we assume you already checked out the general dos & don'ts of How to Propose).
+And that's why we compiled a comprehensive list of Paris-specific proposal dos & don'ts (we assume you already checked out our Paris Proposal Insider's Guide).